marshall7m/local-ecs-api/README.md

    - `AWS_SECRET_ACCESS_KEY`: AWS secret access key used for assuming task execution role and getting task definition
 B:
    - `AWS_PROFILE`: [AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) name

+To configure how the ECS endpoint will retrieve the credentials to vend to task containers, one group of the following environment variables needs to be set.
+The permissions associated with the credentials have to be able to assume any IAM role that the task containers may need.

+A:
+   - `ECS_ENDPOINT_AWS_PROFILE`: [AWS profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) name
+   - `AWS_CREDS_HOST_PATH`: Path to the `.aws/` credentials directory within the host machine.
+   - `ECS_AWS_CREDS_VOLUME_NAME` [OPTIONAL] (default: `ecs-local-aws-creds-volume`): Name of the docker volume that will mount the `AWS_CREDS_HOST_PATH` path to the ECS endpoint container

+B:
+   - `ECS_ENDPOINT_AWS_ACCESS_KEY_ID`: AWS access key
+   - `ECS_ENDPOINT_AWS_SECRET_ACCESS_KEY`: AWS secret access key

+- `COMPOSE_DEST` (default: `/tmp`): The directory where task definition conversion to compose files should be stored
+- `IAM_ENDPOINT`: Custom IAM endpoint the local ECS endpoint container will use for retrieving task AWS credentials
+- `STS_ENDPOINT`: Custom STS endpoint used for:
+   -  Retrieving AWS execution role credentials within local-ecs-api container
+   -  Retrieving AWS task credentials within the local ECS endpoint container
+- `SECRET_MANAGER_ENDPOINT_URL`: Custom Secret Manager endpoint used to retrieve secrets specified within the task definition to load into containers
+- `SSM_ENDPOINT_URL`: Custom Systems Manager endpoint used to retrieve secrets specified within the task definition to load into containers

 ## Credentials Requirements